-A: “Child Marriage” occurs when one or both of the parties to the marriage are below the age of 18.
-“Child Marriage” is currently legal in 48 states (only Delaware and New Jersey have set the minimum age at 18 and eliminated all exceptions), and 20 U.S. states do not require any minimum age for marriage, with parental or judicial waiver.
-Approximately 248,000 children were married in the U.S. between 2000 and 2010.
+Child marriage occurs when one or both of the parties to the marriage are below the age of 18.
+Child marriage is currently legal in 42 states (only Delaware, Massachusetts, Minnesota, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont have set the minimum age at 18 and eliminated all exceptions), and 20 U.S. states do not require any minimum age for marriage, with a parental or judicial waiver.
+Nearly 300,00 children were married in the U.S. between 2000 and 2018.
 The vast majority were girls wed to adult men, many much older.

-Q: What is the “statutory rape exception”?
+What is the “statutory rape exception”?

-This law not only suggests that the federal government condones the practice of “child marriage”, it allows an adult to engage in sexual activity with children as young as 12, and gives sexual predators an incentive to force a child to marry them.
-The law can effectively turn “child marriage” into a “get out of jail free” card for predators.This law must be repealed.
-Repealing 18 U.S.C. § 2243(c)(2) is a simple, commonsense step towards aligning U.S. laws with international standards and discouraging “child marriage” and rape in the U.S.
+The exception under 10 USC Section 920b, and similar exceptions under state laws, suggests that the government condones the practice of child marriage as it allows an adult to engage in sexual activity with children, giving sexual predators an incentive to force a child to marry them.
+The law can effectively turn child marriage into a “get out of jail free” card for predators.
+These laws must be repealed to align U.S. laws with international standards and discouraging child marriage and rape in the U.S.

-Q: What can I do about it?
+What can you do about it?